 Deciding whether to have sex is a very personal thing, and there is no rule to say whether you ‘should.’
 The main things to consider are whether it feels right and whether you and your partner are both sure.

-Vaginal sexual intercourse or simply sex, usually starts when a man and a woman are getting sexually excited from kissing, stroking, caressing, rubbing and touching each other.
+Vaginal sexual intercourse usually starts when a man and a woman get sexually excited from kissing, stroking, caressing, rubbing, and touching each other.
 You’ll often know you’re getting aroused (which means your body is preparing itself for sexual intercourse) from certain physical signs: